saikiranreddy2710/Verus-IronRSL/README.md

 - For each missing `spec fn` in `src/protocol/RSL/`, locate its corresponding `predicate` or `function` in the original IronFleet Dafny code.

-- Translate the Dafny logic into Verus `spec fn`.
+- Translate the Dafny code into Verus `spec fn`.

-- These `spec fn` serve as the reference model that the implementation must conform to.
+- These `spec fn` serve as the reference model to which the implementation must conform.

 *Step 2: Implement the Implementation Layer*

 The implementation layer contains the executable code for the system.
 Each  action in protocol layer should be implemented as a Verus `fn`.

-- For each `spec fn` you've defined, find the matching `fn` in src/implementation/RSL/.
+- For each `spec fn` you've defined, find the matching `fn` in `src/implementation/RSL/`.

 - Implement the logic inside the function to reflect the protocol’s intent.

-- Use Verus’s ensures clause to express that the function refines the `spec fn`.
+- Use Verus’s ensures clause to express that the function refines the `spec fn`. (already provided)

 *Step 3: Writing Proof Code*

-To verify that your implementation satisfies the spec, you need to include proof code.
+To verify that your implementation satisfies the spec, you need to write proof code.

 - Inline proofs: Embedded directly inside the `fn` body using assert statements and ghost variables.

-- Standalone proof functions: Written using `proof fn`, which are analogous to lemma in Dafny.
+- Standalone proof functions: Written using `proof fn`, which are analogous to `lemma` in Dafny.
 Use this for complex reasoning or reusable proofs.

 Refer to the Verus proof guide for examples: